Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Numerical examples

-Let us finally turn our attention to the image $\Delta_{d_\Sigma}(y)=\sum_{n_s=1}^{4} \Delta^{*(n_s,t+(n_s-1)t_1)}(y) + \sum_{n_p=2}^{3}\sum_{n_s=n_p}^{4}\tilde \Delta^{*(n_s,n_p)}(y)$ we obtain, which we plot in Fig. \ref{FigBPIMimage} (right).
-We observe that all the reflectors are imaged correctly and well focussed, regardless of their depth, dip angle and background velocity.
-Note that we could further focus the image by using the full source signature (here, we use a delta source approximation).
-Certain reflectors are partially outside of the zone of illumination (e.g. the two rightmost reflectors at depth $y_2=3.2$ and $y_2=6.5$) and hence produce smiling ``tails'' due to the truncation of the wave field in the data (cp.
+Let us finally turn our attention to the image $\Delta_{d_\Sigma}(y)=\sum_{n_s=1}^{4} \Delta^{*(n_s,t+(n_s-1)t_1)}(y) + \sum_{n_p=2}^{3}\sum_{n_s=n_p}^{4}\tilde \Delta^{*(n_s,n_p)}(y)$, which is plotted in Fig. \ref{FigBPIMimage} (right).
+We observe that all the reflectors are imaged correctly and well focused, regardless of their depth, dip angle and background velocity.
+Note that we could further focus the image by using the full source signature instead of a delta source approximation.
+Certain reflectors are partially outside of the zone of illumination (e.g. the two rightmost reflectors at depths $y_2=3.2$ and $y_2=6.5$) and hence produce smiling ``tails'' caused by the truncation of the wave field in the data (cp.
 Kirchhoff migration).
 Similarly, the corners of the line reflectors act as point diffractors and produce tails according to partial illumination and restricted geometry.
-We note that the ringing artifacts in the data components stemming from the two deepest reflectors are also present in the image -- the algorithm images what is in the data, and the data are imperfect.
-This is also the case for the artifact at depth $y_2=1.3$ in the image, which results from an imperfectly removed direct arrival (cp.
-Fig. \ref{FigBPIMmodel} (right), $(y_1,t)=(3,2.8)$).
+Note that the ringing artifacts in the data components stemming from the two deepest reflectors are also present in the image -- the algorithm produces an image from the data, with its imperfections.
+This is also the case for the artifact at depth $y_2=1.3$ in the image, which results from an imperfectly removed direct arrival (cf. Fig. \ref{FigBPIMmodel} (right), $(y_1,t)=(3,2.8)$).

-We note that the proposed wave packet based reverse time continuation procedure provides a natural and versatile framework for partial reconstruction by enabling phase-space localized control for the data (scale, orientation, position of the data wave packets) as well as directly for the image (scale, orientation and position of reverse time continued data wave packets; full angular information such as scattering angle, reflector dip angle).